zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Thus, we see that polarizability of a small particle is linearly proportional to its volume \\(V_m\\).

 In order to perform light scattering calculations, it is more convenient to use a reference frame that is fixed with respect to the light source rather than the particle.
 In the so-called laboratory reference frame (described in Sec.
-15), the Cartesian coordinates of the electric field phasor \\(\bm{E_0}\\) of the incident wave propagating along the \\(Z\\)-axis are
+15), the Cartesian components of the electric field phasor \\(\bm{E_0}\\) of the incident wave propagating along the \\(Z\\)-axis are

 $$ \tag{21.24}
 	\bm{E_0} =